popeskul/worker-pool-pattern/README.md

-# Refactor the concurrent write/read cache

-Code optimization with Worker Pool
+# Code optimization with Worker Pool

 # Tests
 | Number of workers for 100 items | Time    |